mmontag/chip-player-js/README.md

  * Added support for CC67-SoftPedal controller (SoftPedal lowers the volume of notes played)
  * Fixed correctness of CMF files playing
  * Fixed unnecessary overuse of chip channels by blank notes
+ * Added API to disable specific MIDI tracks or play one of MIDI tracks solo
+ * Added support for more complex loop (loopStart=XX, loopEnd=0).
+Where XX - count of loops, or 0 - infinite.
+Nested loops are supported without of any limits.
+ * XMIDI now supports loops

 ## 1.3.3   2018-06-19
  * Fixed an inability to load another custom bank without of library re-initialization